kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Contents/Search for JournalEntryViewModels.md

 Authorization: User making the request must belong to the specified organization.

 Returns a page from a paginated list of all undeleted journal entries belonging to organization with id {id} with zero-indexed page number  `i` and page size `j` as ViewModels, sorted by most recent journalEntryDate, secondary sorted by journalEntryId descending.
 JournalEntryViewModels are a compressed view of entries, allowing the entry to be displayed in one row with a summary of LineItem data for that entry.
 This is useful for generating a compact paginated view of a General Journal.
 ViewModels include information on journalEntryId, journalEntryDate, description for the journal entry, total debit amounts for the entry, and total credit amounts for the entry.
 Pagination is done server-side.
 A request body should be provided with a search query.
-This query will be used to search for and return JournalEntryViewModels for JournalEntries that have descriptions matching this query.
-This endpoint does NOT search through LineItem descriptions/memos.
+This query will be used to search for and return JournalEntryViewModels for JournalEntries that have descriptions matching this query, or that contain LineItems with descriptions that match this query.
 If a query is not provided, or if it is an empty string or whitespace, this endpoint will return all JournalEntryViewModels instead of performing a text search.
+In order to support the Chinese language, this search requires exact string matches or partial string matches (no fuzzy searches or advanced search engine features).
 ___

 #### Request Body Structure